mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 _Plink...
 Plink._

-The door above Melna dripped directly onto her head on the short ride to Heiko in a small submersible.
+Through the door above Melna, a steady drip of water counted time on her forehead during the short ride to Heiko in a small submersible.
 Her mind was wandering upon that maman's path.
 Jumping off of Shinna's boat.
 Swimming through the kind of cold most Pangum would certainly perish in.
 She wondered if thi made it to shore or if the water had folded hae spirit into itself.
 Thi deserved to be a tall one, sweeping fishers and kelpers off their feet when they weren't paying attention.
 They would know hae well when thi came around.
 They would listen to hae when thi was speaking.

 Perhaps thi was there with her, in the drops of ocean from the broken door of that small submersible.
 Or perhaps thi survived, far away from the water.
 A whole life waiting for hae in the light.
 One more fulfilling than the suffering thi knew so well.